Giant Rock

 In early 2000, Giant Rock fractured in two, revealing an interior of white granite.
-The exterior surface of the rock is partially covered in graffiti.
+The exterior surface of the rock has been since partially covered in graffiti.

 In popular culture

 Fictionalized versions of Giant Rock and Van Tassel figure heavily in the plot of the novel Gods Without Men by Hari Kunzru.

 Australian artist Tina Havelock Stevens won the Blake Prize with a video work depicting her drumming at the site.

-Live at Giant Rock, a live album by Yawning Man, was recorded with the band performing next to the boulder.
+Live at Giant Rock, a live album by Yawning Man, was recorded with the band performing near the boulder.

 Giant Rock plays a major role in the science fiction book Stolen Skies by Tim Powers.